-Jane Horan, author of I Wish I'd Known That Earlier in My Career: The Power of Positive Workplace Politics, says that political savvy should be treated as a skill in organisations and embedded into learning and development programmes.
+Jane Horan, author of I Wish I'd Known That Earlier In My Career: The Power Of Positive Workplace Politics, says political savvy should be treated as a skill in organisations and embedded into learning and development programmes.

 This includes facilitating workshops or individual coaching to build this skill in staff for the good of the organisation.

 "Politics increases during massive change given the uncertainty of the environment and working under scarce resources...
 Being savvy for the right reasons is a critical leadership competency, not a game," she explains.

 However, if such opportunities are not available in companies, individuals can still take steps to brush up on this skill.

 Firstly, and most importantly, one must be able to read people or situations.

 Most people are not born with high EQ or emotional intelligence but it can be learnt.
 Reading people requires interest, boundless curiosity and perseverance, says Mr Bittleston.
 For example, if you see your boss looking stressed or unhappy, the worst thing you can do is to drop another bombshell.